-Colorado state law and university policy proved that an appointing authority or supervisor shall not initiate or administer any disciplinary action against an employee for disclosing information in compliance with the requirements of the statute or policy.
+Colorado state law and university policy provide that an appointing authority or supervisor shall not initiate or administer any disciplinary action against an employee for disclosing information in compliance with the requirements of the statute or policy.

-If you follow-up on a report, you will see an indication as to whether your report matter is resolved, but, due to confidentiality requirements, you will not necessary be informed as to how the matter was resolved.
+If you follow-up on a report, you will see an indication as to whether your report matter is resolved, but, due to confidentiality requirements, you will not necessarily be informed as to how the matter was resolved.